 Top quartile performance against our peers was our aspiration, and we have monitored progress towards achieving this.
-This was a challenging target, especially when set against the backdrop of the global pandemic and the increasing requirements to invest in compliance following the terrible tragedy at Grenfell, including timber cladding improvements, fire doors etc.; the need to meet decent homes standards and the emerging zero carbon agenda.
+This was a challenging target, especially when set against the backdrop of the global pandemic and the increasing requirements to invest in compliance following the terrible tragedy at Grenfell, including cladding improvements, fire doors etc.; the need to meet decent homes standards and the emerging zero carbon agenda.
 We reported to Board a dashboard suite of Key Performance Indicators and our financial plan and the annual budget also reflect our annual targets and the progress being made and the following section summarises these achievements.

-On 1 April 2021, as noted elsewhere, GreenSquare Community Housing transferred its engagements to Accord Housing Association Limited (Accord) and is now trading as GreenSquareAccord.
-We share a belief in local and community services and that GreenSquareAccord would offer enhanced financial strength, our geography overlaps effectively, and we believe the partnership will deliver enhanced development capacity and value for money efficiencies.
+On 1 April 2021, as noted elsewhere, GreenSquare entered into a business combination with Accord Housing Association Limited (Accord) and is now trading as GreenSquareAccord.
+At the same time Westlea Housing Association became a wholly owned subsidiary of GreenSquareAccord We share a belief in local and community services and that GreenSquareAccord would offer enhanced financial strength, our geography overlaps effectively, and we believe the partnership will deliver enhanced development capacity and value for money efficiencies.